tldr-pages/tldr/pages/common/codecommit.md

 `aws codecommit help`

-- Configure the AWS CLI with a profile
+- Configure the AWS CLI with a profile:

 `aws configure`

-- To view a list of all available CodeCommit commands
+- To view a list of all available CodeCommit commands:

 `aws codecommit help`

-- To view information about a CodeCommit command
+- To view information about a CodeCommit command:

 `aws codecommit command-name help`